KRusselAlex/docker-projet-alexrussel/Nuxtjs Dockerfile/documentation.md

 }

 ```
-#### follow all the step to install what you need to start your vue js app
+#### follow all the step to install what you need to start your nuxt js app

 #### create a file copy ths dockerfile in the root of the directory